American Sign Language–English Interpreting, BS

 After falling in love with American Sign Language in high school, Aidan came to Northeastern with a specific career path in mind, and she hasn’t looked back.
-She is currently pursuing a BS in American Sign Language/English Interpreting.
+She is currently working in the Deaf Community and enjoying it!

 Related Schools & Departments

-Aidan majored in ASL Interpreting because of a desire to be able to communicate with her Deaf family.
+Aidan majored in American Sign Language–English Interpreting because of a desire to be able to communicate with her Deaf family.